 To learn more about up-coming training events, visit the Classroom section.

 In 2005, I had my first birth - an emergency cesarean due to a "failed induction".
-In 2006, I had a scheduled cesarean because I was told it was "safer for my baby than a vaginal birth" (#fakenews).
+In 2006, I had a scheduled cesarean because I was told it was "safer for the baby than a vaginal birth" (#fakenews).
 In 2012, I planned my first VBA2C - I succeeded, but felt there was more to learn.
 In 2015, I had my 2nd VBA2C birth and felt like I was able to finally have the empowering birth I'd been pursuing for years.

 I started Wisdom of Birth with the heart and perspective of a woman that has been through all types of birth experiences, and wanted to help others avoid the mistakes or missteps that I'd navigated through the process.
 From 2015 - 2018, I put my experience and training into action and attended births as a certified doula.
 I attended all types of births: first-time births, planned c-sections, emergency c-sections, VBAC births, twin births, etc. I supported parents at hospitals, birth centers and at home.
-It was an incredible time in my life, and watching babies be born brought me profound joy and certainly changed my soul for the better.
+It was an incredible time in my life, and watching babies be born brought me profound joy and certainly changed my life for the better.
 Each one of those families, and those sweet little babies laid bricks into the foundation of this little business I've built.
-And brick by hypothetical brick, I built the perspective, experience and tools I needed to take my message to a bigger stage.
+And brick by hypothetical brick, I collected the perspective, experience and tools I needed to take my message to a bigger stage.

 Welcome to VBAC Academy, the latest milestone in my journey to make a tangible difference for birthing women in America.